• Skip to primary navigation

 Once again, buttermilk and baking powder work their magic to produce some of the most delicious old-fashioned cookies that may transport you back to your grandmother's kitchen.
 These Amish buttermilk cookies are so delightfully soft and irresistible.

-Some of you may enjoy these cookies without any icing on the top.
-But let me assure you that the caramel-flavored icing drizzled over the top takes these cookies to another level.
+Some of you may enjoy these simple cookies without any icing on the top.
+But let me assure you that the caramel-flavored icing drizzled over the top takes these fluffy buttermilk cookies to another level.
 It adds so much flavor!

 What is buttermilk and why is it used?